More about me

 Computers

 I'm also a programmer, and some of the software I've written I have made available for download here.
+Some is also available on GitHub.
 Some of my other creations include my web games, which are available on-line for your pleasure.

 The first computer I owned myself was a Commodore 64, which I still have.
 A part of my website is devoted to Commodore eight-bit machines, and among the stuff available there is an on-line version of my old PD library, some scanned version of old cool ads about Commodore machines, the home page of the now defunct Swedish non-profit Commodore magazine Åtta Bitar (Eight bits), for which I wrote a few articles, something I've continued to do for other magazines, such as Go64.

-I have been active on FidoNet since 1994.
+I was active on FidoNet between 1994 and the beginning of the 2000s.
 For the Swedish Fidonet audience, I have a page devoted to the yearly Swedish Fidonet convention SupCon.
 Up until 2000 I posted FAQ documents in several Fidonet echoes.

 Miscellaneous